yevbar/browserbased/cobol/README.md

 GO BACK
 ```

-If just the expression `BACK` is provided or some other prior word than `GO`, it'll ignore the statement because of COBOL's [failure tolerance](#failure-tolerance)
+If just the expression `BACK` is provided or some other prior word than `GO`, it'll ignore the statement because of COBOL's [failure tolerance](#failure-tolerance).
+Under the hood it's Puppeteer's [goBack](https://pptr.dev/api/puppeteer.page.goback) method

 #### NOTHING